root676/QNEAT/README.md

 At a later project stage it is also planned to implement direction-dependent routing.

 **Please note that the current code in this repository is not yet properly working and containes prototypes that were tested in the QGIS Python console.**

+**Due to the fact that I work full time, updates to the repository may be not that frequently.**